snakers4/silero-vad/README.md

 ## FAQ

-### Method' argument to use for VAD quality/speed tuning
+### VAD Parameter Fine Tuning

+- Among others, we provide several [utils](https://github.com/snakers4/silero-vad/blob/8b28767292b424e3e505c55f15cd3c4b91e4804b/utils.py#L52-L59) to simplify working with VAD;
+- We provide sensible basic hyper-parameters that work for us, but your case can be different;
-- `trig_sum` - overlapping windows are used for each audio chunk, trig sum defines average probability among those windows for switching into triggered state (speech state)
+- `trig_sum` - overlapping windows are used for each audio chunk, trig sum defines average probability among those windows for switching into triggered state (speech state);
-- `neg_trig_sum` - same as `trig_sum`, but for switching from triggered to non-triggered state (no speech)
+- `neg_trig_sum` - same as `trig_sum`, but for switching from triggered to non-triggered state (non-speech)
-- `num_steps` - nubmer of overlapping windows to split audio chunk by (we recommend 4 or 8)
+- `num_steps` - nubmer of overlapping windows to split audio chunk into (we recommend 4 or 8)
-- `num_samples_per_window` - number of samples in each window, our models were trained using `4000` samples (250 ms) per window, so this is preferable value (lesser reduces quality)
+- `num_samples_per_window` - number of samples in each window, our models were trained using `4000` samples (250 ms) per window, so this is preferable value (lesser values reduce [quality](https://github.com/snakers4/silero-vad/issues/2#issuecomment-750840434));

 ### How VAD Works

-- Audio is split into 250 ms chunks;
+- Audio is split into 250 ms chunks (you can choose any chunk size, but quality with chunks shorter than 100ms will suffer and there will be more false positives and "unnatural" pauses);
 - VAD keeps record of a previous chunk (or zeros at the beginning of the stream);
 - Then this 500 ms audio (250 ms + 250 ms) is split into N (typically 4 or 8) windows and the model is applied to this window batch.
 Each window is 250 ms long (naturally, windows overlap);
 - Then probability is averaged across these windows;
 - Though typically pauses in speech are 300 ms+ or longer (pauses less than 200-300ms are typically not meaninful), it is hard to confidently classify speech vs noise / music on very short chunks (i.e. 30 - 50ms);
-- We are working on lifting this limitation, so that you can use 100 - 125ms windows;
+- ~~We are working on lifting this limitation, so that you can use 100 - 125ms windows~~;

 ### VAD Quality Metrics Methodology